Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Experimental Results

-We first present the quantitative comparisons between our methods and the state-of-the-art methods.
+We also compare our methods with the state-of-the-art methods on the trade-off between reconstruction accuracy and visual quality.
 The results are shown in Fig.~\ref{fig:PI_RMSE}.
-These methods can be roughly divided into two categories: the top-left and the bottom-right.
-Methods in the top-left part are almost MSE-based with low RMSE loss and high PI scores due to the over-smoothed edges and lack of high-frequency details.
-The bottom-right category includes the GAN-based methods, such as SRGAN, EnhanceNet, ESRGAN, and our methods.
-These methods usually gain high-visual quality images even if their RMSE losses are larger than those of the MSE-based methods.
-Among these methods, our FASRGAN and Fs-SRGAN get better visual quality and less reduction error.
-As shown in Fig.~\ref{fig:PI_RMSE}, the FA$+$Fs-SRGAN attains the best reconstruction accuracy among all the GAN-based methods.
-FA$+$Fs-SRGAN also achieves a lower PI value.
-Fig.~\ref{fig:PI_process} plots the curves of PI values in the training process of our proposed methods on Set14.
-We observe that the training process of FASRGAN is more stable and obtains better perceptual quality.
-The average PI value of Fs-SRGAN is higher than FASRGAN.
-As mentioned above, Fs-SRGAN contains fewer RRDBs than FASRGAN.
-We speculate that less RRDBs caused higher PI values.
-FA$+$Fs-SRGAN, which combines the fine-grained attention mechanism into Fs-SRGAN, obtains the lower PI values than Fs-SRGAN.
+Methods in the top-left part are almost MSE-based with low RMSE and high LPIPS scores due to the over-smoothed edges and lack of high-frequency details.
+The bottom-right category includes the GAN-based methods, such as SRGAN~\cite{ledig2017photo}, EnhanceNet~\cite{sajjadi2017enhancenet}, ESRGAN~\cite{wang2018esrgan}, RankSRGAN~\cite{zhang2019ranksrgan}, and our methods.
+These methods usually gain high-visual quality images even if their RMSE values are larger than those of the MSE-based methods.
+Our FASRGAN gets better visual quality and reconstruction accuracy compared with EnhanceNet, SRGAN and ESRGAN, and lower LPIPS than RankSRGAN.
+Our Fs-SRGAN attains comparable LPIPS with ESRGAN but lower RMSE, and better visual quality and reconstruction accuracy than RankSRGAN.
+The combined model FA+Fs-SRGAN obtains the lowest RMSE among the GAN-based methods.
+These demonstrate the effectiveness of our fine-grained attention and feature-sharing mechanism.